particle-iot/docs/src/content/reference/firmware.md

 }
 ```
 **Note:**
-The parameter for millis is an unsigned long, errors may be generated if a programmer tries to do math with other datatypes such as ints.
+The return value for millis is an unsigned long, errors may be generated if a programmer tries to do math with other datatypes such as ints.

 ### micros()